Jinntec/fore-docs/content/architecture/update-cycle/_index.md

 The update cycle is triggered whenever a user interacts with a control e.g. by changing its value.

+Likewise this can be triggered by Actions being triggered by some state event like e.g. `value-changed` event.

 {{<mermaid align="left">}}
 sequenceDiagram
     autonumber